A polynomial kernel for $3$-leaf power deletion: Small -redundant modulators

-A set $S$ of vertices of a graph $G$ is a \emph{modulator of $G$} if $G\setminus S$ is a $3$-leaf power.
-A modulator~$S$ of a graph $G$ is \emph{good} if $G\setminus(S\setminus\left\{v\right\})$ is a $3$-leaf power for each vertex $v$ in $S$.
-Note that if $G$ has a modulator $S$, then for every induced subgraph $G'$ of $G$, $S\cap V(G')$ is a modulator of $G'$.
-This means that if $(G,k)$ is a yes-instance, then so is $(G',k)$.
-We remark that if $G$ has an obstruction $H$ and a good modulator $S$, then $H$ has at least two vertices in $S$.
-To find a small good modulator, we first find a modulator by combining a maximal packing of small obstructions with an outcome of an approximation algorithm for the following problem.
+To find a small $1$-redundant modulator, we first find a modulator by combining a maximal packing of small obstructions with an outcome of an approximation algorithm for the following problem.